Segregation / Desegregation

 On November 30, 1932 Arno B. Cammerer, then Deputy Director, National Park Service, added a hand-written note to Director Albright on a typed memorandum about the development of concession facilities in the proposed park: "Provision for colored guests."
 Three years before Shenandoah was officially established, the groundwork for an official policy of "separate, but equal" accommodations was being established.

-From 1933-1936 no concession facilities were developed on Skyline Drive since Congressional authority had not been given, although Skyland continued to be operated by Pollock, the Spotswood Tea Room at Swift Run Gap by Ralph Mims, and the Panorama Restaurant by Williams and Cheatham.
+From 1933 to 1936 no concession facilities were developed on Skyline Drive since Congressional authority had not been given, although Skyland continued to be operated by Pollock, the Spotswood Tea Room at Swift Run Gap by Ralph Mims, and the Panorama Restaurant by Williams and Cheatham.
 An initial effort at facilities development by a consortium of businessmen known as Virginia Hosts, Inc. went through several evolutions only to wither.
 In October 1936, a Richmond group headed by Mason Manghum, Virginia Sky-Line Co., expressed interest in concessions operations and its proposal rapidly was accepted by the government in bids opened on January 15, 1937.

 In September 1940, Lassiter was called to Washington to explain why Park Rangers continued to give out maps and brochures identifying Lewis Mountain as the camp-ground and lodge "for colored visitors."
 Soon thereafter, Lassiter received orders to transfer to the Superintendency at Great Smoky Mountains Park, a transfer that was indefinitely postponed due to political pressure.
 But within a year Lassiter had been exiled to Santa Fe, New Mexico, as Regional Engineer with a cut in grade and a 10 percent loss in salary.